 The name Zeiss Ikon is somewhat iconic in camera manufacture and the Contaflex series was one of their longer running models.
-I had only one Zeiss in my collection, a Contina, and I decided it was time I added to that and so I purchased a Contaflex III in a non-working state.
+I had only one Zeiss in my collection, a Contina, and I decided it was time I added to that and so I purchased a Zeiss Ikon Contaflex Alpha in a non-working state.

 As I said above I bought this camera in state described as ‘shutter working but erratic’ and paid £4 for it.
 When it turned up I tried the shutter and found that I could turn the film advance and bring the mirror down to its viewing position, and the shutter would cock, but when I released the shutter it made a click, but didn’t actually open.